 Also known as RN 40, this highway stretching from Cabo Virgenes in the south to La Quiaca to the north boasts of some of the longest stretches of highways in the world.
 It connects 20 national parks, crosses 18 major rivers, and 27 passes on the Andes, reaching 5,000 meters above sea level in Abra del Acay in Salta.

-Ladakh, the land of high passes is one of the most visited tourist destinations in India.
+Ladakh, the land of high passes and the most visited tourist destinations in India.
 Located 3,000 meters above sea level, it provides a splendid view of the Himalayan and the Karakoram Mountain ranges adding to the alluring beauty.
-There are two routes to reach to Ladakh, one from Srinagar to Leh, which generally opens in early May to late October, and the other from Manali to Leh.
+Reach Ladakh, from Srinagar to Leh, which opens in early May to late October, or from Manali to Leh.

 Also known as 'Ceauşescu's Folly', the Transfagarasan Highway is the second highest paved road after the Transalpina.
 It is a mountain paved road crossing the southern historical regions of Transylvania and Wallachia.
 It has been a major tourist attraction ever since it appeared on BBC's Top Gear in 2009.

 This road's winding design provides impressive views and is very fun and easy to ride.
 Though, it is frequently regarded a dangerous road as the section of A82 between Tarbet and Ardlui is so narrow that two trucks can hardly pass each other.

 Explore all the views leisurely, especially the famous Rhone Glacier.
 A word of caution, the glacier is still losing ice that crashes down the valley from time to time.